A message from the Northwest Financial & Tax Solutions Founder.

 Growing in Popularity

-One way to tell if a restaurant has good food is to look at how many cars are in the parking lot at lunchtime.
-The main reason many of my clients are in fixed index annuities with income riders, however, is not solely because of the cash value but also because of the feature that provides guaranteed income for the rest of their lives.
+The main reason many of our clients are in fixed index annuities with income riders, however, is not solely because of the cash value but also because of the feature that provides guaranteed income for the rest of their lives.
 They are, in effect, taking charge of their own retirement by forging their own guaranteed income stream.
 They know that their money has the opportunity to grow and compound.
 They know that they can use the guaranteed income feature and still pass on any unused portion to their spouse or heirs.
 This is a far cry from the old style of annuity, where you received an annuity payment but surrendered control of the balance of your account so that when you died the insurance company kept the money.

 This is not Grandma Ruby’s Annuity